pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 When using Chatkit, typing indicators boil down to two fundamental actions:

-* Calling `currentUser.userIsTyping` when the current user starts typing (normally you'll call it in `onChange`)
+* Calling `currentUser.userIsTyping` when the current user starts typing; then,
-* Listening to `userStartedTyping` and `userStoppedTyping` events
+* listening to `userStartedTyping` and `userStoppedTyping` events

 And that is pretty much it.

 _"But Alex, what about when the user _stops_ typing?"_

-That is a very good point.
+That is a very good question.

-If Chatkit doesn't receive a `userIsTyping` event after a few seconds it will assume that the user has stopped typing.
-Therefore there is no need to manually raise an event when the user stops typing .
-Slick!
+Chatkit is intelligent like that.
+If the service doesn't receive a `userIsTyping` event after a few seconds, it assumes the `currentUser` has stopped typing.
+Therefore, there is no need to manually raise an event when someone stops typing.
+Pretty slick, right?

-While we're here, it's  also worth noting that `userStartedTyping` and `userStoppedTyping` events are never fired for the _current user_  - this is also by design.

 ## Step 12.
 Add a "Who's online" list